Your consultation and detox sessions will be in-clinic; length and frequency depend on the individual

 Our medical director, Dr Joshua Berkowitz, has been offering the Sinclair Method for many years since he first worked with Dr David Sinclair, the founder of this unique and innovative treatment method.

-Dr David Sinclair proposed a method of treating alcohol addiction, dependence and abuse with Naltrexone.
-This short-acting opiod inhibitor is administered when one is continuing with your normal drinking habit and, over time, it allows you to take control of your alcohol consumption.
+Dr David Sinclair proposed an alcohol dependence treatment with Naltrexone.
+This short-acting opioid inhibitor is administered when one is continuing with your normal drinking habit and, over time, it allows you to take control of your alcohol consumption.